withObsrvr/stellarbeat/apps/backend/README.md

 Every module has a README.md file with more detailed information.

 ### Run dev environment

+Note: these commands are also exposed in the monorepo root.

 1. Provide the necessary environment variables. (todo: automate)
 2. Start a network scan to get some data into the system